HB 311 – Relating to Autonomous Vehicles

 HB 311 will now move to the Transportation & Tourism Appropriations Subcommittee.

-AIF supports modernizing state law to accommodate for self-driving technologies that open the door for safe, reliable modes of AVs in a competitive marketplace with clear, limited government regulations.
+AIF supports modernizing state law to accommodate new technologies that open the door for safe, reliable modes of autonomous vehicles in a competitive marketplace with clear, limited government regulations.
+The transportation system and its continued growth and viability is critically important to businesses across the state.